 Figure 1. (a) Overview of a typical NOAH supersequence (MSCN, using the single-letter abbreviations previously defined[6a]).
 The 15N–1H HMQC and 13C–1H HSQC modules are coloured; these may be replaced with the new seHSQC module proposed in this work. (b) Cavanagh–Rance–Kay (CRK) seHSQC.[10] (c) Version 1 of the NOAH seHSQC module, abbreviated as “S+1”. (d) Version 2 of the NOAH seHSQC module, abbreviated as “S+2”.
 Filled and unfilled bars represent 90° and 180° pulses respectively; all 180° pulses on 13C are adiabatic (frequency-swept) pulses.
 All pulses are applied along +x unless otherwise noted.
 Phase cycling is performed with φ1 = (x, −x) and φ2 = (x, x, −x, −x).
 The delays are chosen as follows: Δ = 1/(4·1JXH), Δ′ = 1/(8·1JCH) or 1/(4·1JNH), and ε is the minimum time needed for a gradient pulse and subsequent recovery.
 All gradient pulses are 1 ms long, except for g1 and g2 in 15N experiments which are 2.5 ms long.
 Gradient amplitudes, as percentages of maximum gradient strength, are as follows: g1 = 80%; g2 = ±40.2% (13C) or ±16.2% (15N); g2′ = g2/2; g3 = 11%; g4 = −5%.
 The signs of g2 and g2′, as well as the phase of the 90° X pulse marked ±y, are alternated within each t1 increment to provide echo–antiecho selection.
 Refer to Figure S1 for product operator analysis.

 In this work, we compare two possible solutions to this, which form the basis of the NOAH seHSQC modules.
 In both cases, we require a pulse sequence element which performs a selective 90° rotation on 1HX magnetisation and leaves 1H!X magnetisation untouched.
-The first version of the NOAH seHSQC (Figure 1c) uses a composite 1H pulse immediately following t1 to accomplish this aim, as both magnetisation components have already diverged by this point.
-On the other hand, the second (Figure 1d) actively differentiates the two components at the start of the sequence by prepending a double heteronuclear spin echo, a strategy recently reported by Hansen et al.[14] This zz isotope-selective (ZIP) pulse element is based on the observation that the bulk 1H!X magnetisation in the seHSQC will be returned to +z if the phase of the initial 1H 90°x pulse in the CRK seHSQC is changed by 90° to +y.
+The first version of the NOAH seHSQC (Figure 1c, “S+1”) uses a composite 1H pulse immediately following t1 to accomplish this aim, as both magnetisation components have already diverged by this point.
+On the other hand, the second (Figure 1d, “S+2” or “ZIP-seHSQC”) actively differentiates the two components at the start of the sequence by prepending a double heteronuclear spin echo, a strategy recently reported by Hansen et al.[14] This zz isotope-selective (ZIP) pulse element is based on the observation that the bulk 1H!X magnetisation in the seHSQC will be returned to +z if the phase of the initial 1H 90°x pulse in the CRK seHSQC is changed by 90° to +y.
 To generate the required HSQC signal, however, a 1H 90°x pulse must still be applied to 1HX magnetisation.
 Overall, what is required is therefore a pulse sequence element which simultaneously acts as a 90°x (or 90°−x) pulse on protons coupled to spin-X, and as a 90°y pulse on uncoupled protons.
 The resulting ZIP element is similar to the zz-filter, which has previously been used in the NOAH zz-HMBC module to retain the magnetisation of directly coupled protons for a subsequent HSQC module.[6b,6d] However, the ZIP element has different pulse phases to this and consequently leads to a different overall outcome, i.e. 90°−x on 1HX and 90°y on 1H!X.